keichi/kbench/README.md

 ### deployment-scaling

-Create a deployment and measure the time for rescaling its size.
+Create a deployment and measure scale-in/out latency.
+First, a deployment with `m` replicas is created.
+Then, the deployment is scaled-out to `n` replicas.
+Once the scale-out is completed, the deployment is scaled-in to `m` replicas again.

 ```
 $ kbench deployment-scaling
 ```

 - `-i`, `--image`: Container image to use.
-- `-m`, `--num-replicas1`: Number of replicas.
+- `-m`, `--num-init-replicas`: Initial number of replicas.
-- `-n`, `--num-replicas2`: Number of replicas.
+- `-n`, `--num-target-replicas`: Target number of replicas.